i0Ek3/ognoc/README.md

 ## TODO

 - [x] cmd and argument control support
+- [x] output cipher randomly with given or ungiven string
+  - [x] do not use the result convert by caesar transform
+  - [x] support generate random and mixed character
 - [ ] password strongability detection
   - [x] easy scoring mechanism
   - [ ] accroding entrophy to calculate the complicated of password
   - [ ] or use regex to detect the characters coverage
-- [ ] output cipher randomly with given or ungiven string
-  - [ ] do not use the result convert by caesar transform
 - [ ] support more general policy
   - [ ] keyword transform
 - [ ] support more complicated policy